salesforce/lwc-rfcs/text/0000-portals.md

 Having a custom element be inserted out of its natural dom tree hierarchy would enable one to have greater control over the stacking context, allowing a predictalbe popup and modal implementation (including faux-modals that are scoped to tabs and are not per-se global).

+Side-note: Modal scoping means that a modal would be tied to a tab (the backdrop only appears inside the tab, and the modal is centered against the tab content) and only blocks the content of the tab, and nothing outside of it (focus trapping still works as with a true modal, but there is a key that allows one to escape the modal).
+When using Lightning Console in Salesforce, all modals by default are scoped, so this is a very important use-case to capture.

 ## Basic example

 The proposal suggests two new APIs: